On Locally Rationalizable Social Choice Functions: Introduction

 Note that the rule specifying which edges should be deleted must only depend on the alternatives contained in the cycle.
 Otherwise, the resulting social choice function is not guaranteed to satisfy~$\gamma$.
 This is, for example, the case for Kemeny's rule, ranked pairs, and Schulze's rule, which share the same idea of taking maximal elements after breaking majority cycles \citep[see, e.g.,][for definitions]{FHN15a}.
 However, the cycles are not broken locally, which results in functions that violate~$\gamma$.

 The remainder of the paper is structured as follows.
-The choice theory model as well as standard notions of rationalizability and consistency are introduced in \Cref{Sec:Preliminaries}.
-We introduce local rationalizability and families of local revealed preference relations in \Cref{Sec:localrat}.
-Finally, \Cref{Sec:results} shows that each of the four notions of local rationalizability is equivalent to an expansion consistency condition and that the~$\gamma$-hull of a choice function is locally rationalized by its family of local revealed preference relations.
-We illustrate our main findings with various examples from social choice theory and give axiomatic characterizations of the top cycle and the uncovered set.
+The choice theory model, as well as standard notions of rationalizability and consistency, are introduced in \Cref{sec:Preliminaries}.
+This is then generalized to local rationalizability and families of local revealed preference relations in \Cref{sec:localrat}. \Cref{sec:localratChars} shows that each of three notions of local rationalizability is equivalent to an expansion consistency condition, with local revealed preference relations playing a key role.
+In \Cref{sec:results}, we present two new additions to the local rationalizability framework by proposing and characterizing a natural strengthening of~$\gamma$, as well as introducing the concept of the~$\gamma$-hull, defined as the finest coarsening of a choice function that satisfies~$\gamma$.
+Finally, we discuss various social choice functions that can be described using local rationalizability in \Cref{sec:socialchoice} and introduce the~$\gamma$-core, a systematic procedure to generate social choice functions satisfying~$\gamma$.